UstymUkhman/vite-plugin-glsl/README.md

 - Starting from `v0.1.2` this plugin generates sourcemaps using vite esbuild when the `sourcemap` [option](https://github.com/UstymUkhman/vite-plugin-glsl/blob/main/vite.config.ts#L5) is set to `true`.

+- Starting from `v0.1.5` this plugin warns about multiple imports of the same chunks and throws an error when a recursive loop occurres.

 ### Example ###

 ```glsl